danjelito/wse-erwin-member/README.md

 ## How to Use:

 1. Export the data from Erwin - Memberships with export template `Repurcahase Rate & Member Pop`.
-2. Put the file inside `input` folder, change the filename to exported date.
+2. Put the file inside `input` folder, change the filename to exported date in `config.py`.
 3. Make sure all membership codes are mapped in `input/membership_mapping.xlsx`
 4. Process & clean the data using `main.ipynb`
 5. The output will be stored inside `output` folder in parquet format.